← Back to Recipes

 3. 3

-Add the whole-wheat flour, low-glycemic sweetener (erythritol or allulose), baking powder, and salt to the ricotta-egg mixture.
+Add the whole-wheat flour, erythritol or allulose (use this INSTEAD OF the granulated sugar for blood sugar control), baking powder, and salt to the ricotta-egg mixture.
 Stir gently with a wooden spoon or spatula until just combined into a thick, pourable batter.
 Avoid overmixing, which can make the latkes tough.

 4. 4

 Heat a large non-stick skillet or griddle over medium heat.
-Lightly coat the surface with cooking spray or brush with a minimal amount of olive oil or avocado oil.
+Lightly coat the surface with cooking spray or brush with a minimal amount of olive oil or avocado oil (about 1 teaspoon per batch).
 Allow the pan to heat for 2 minutes until a drop of water sizzles on contact.

 5. 5